 “Two things: 1.
 You don’t have to answer emails in the evening or late into the night.
 Put down the phone, and make some time to snuggle with your babies.
 This is sometimes hard to do, but I love the snuggle time.
 2. Schedule your work day around your children.
 I wait to start my work until my son is ready and off to school; I then take a break to pick him up from school.
 That way we get some special time together.” – Katie Radke, KR Creative Designs

-A huge thanks to the mompreneurs sharing their secrets with us!
+A big thank you to the mompreneurs who are sharing their secrets with us!

 This article was originally published on One Woman Shop.